RBVI/ChimeraX/src/core/commands/commands.rst

 Functions for User Commands
 ***************************

-The *chimera.core.commands* module contains Python functions for the core commands available from the Chimera command-line.
+The *chimerax.core.commands* module contains Python functions for the core commands available from the Chimera command-line.
 Tools define additional commands noted with a (*) and their code location is described with the function descriptions.